fluent/fluentd-docs-gitbook/plugins/filter/grep.md

 </regexp>
 ```

-unless the event's "item\_name" field starts with "book*" or "article*",
+unless the event's `item_name` field starts with `book*` or `article*`, it is
-it is filtered out.
+filtered out.

 Note that if you want to use a match pattern with a leading slash (a
 typical case is a file path), you need to escape the leading slash.
 Otherwise, the pattern will not be recognized as expected.

-Here is a
-simple example:
+Here is a simple example:

 ```
 <regexp>